Charitable remainder unitrust

-Example

-Assume an individual, Mr. Smith, has $1 million of publicly traded stock and would like to establish a CRUT.
+For example, assume an individual, Mr. Smith, has $1 million of publicly traded stock and would like to establish a CRUT.
 Assume the CRUT is set up to pay the annuity to Mr. Smith over his lifetime.
 Mr. Smith selects a 10% CRUT.
 The CRUT will pay Mr. Smith 10% of its assets (initially $100,000) per year until Mr. Smith dies.
 At that time, any balance remaining in the CRUT will be distributed to charity.
-The term "unitrust" means the annuity percentage is fixed; the CRUT will distribute 10% of the value of the CRUT's assets each year, the CRUT's value may increase or decrease over time.
+The term "unitrust" means the annuity percentage is fixed; the CRUT will distribute 10% of the value of the CRUT's assets each year, and the CRUT's value may increase or decrease over time.